 In case the Board of Directors decides to combine the functions of Chairman and Chief Executive Officer, the compensation policy applicable to the Chief Executive Officer would be applicable to the Chairman and Chief Executive Officer, if necessary, with the necessary modifications (he could in particular collect attendance fees).

-In case the Board of Directors decides the appointment of one or more Deputy Chief Executive Officers, the compensation policy applicable to the Chief Executive Officer would be applicable to the Deputy Chief Executive Officers, if necessary, with the necessary modifications.
+Compensation policy of the Deputy Chief Executive Officer

+The compensation policy applicable to the Chief Executive Officer would be applicable to the Deputy Chief Executive Officers, if necessary, with the necessary modifications.